jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 * Provide a data privacy safe option for a complaint feedback loop.

 ## Scope of this Experiment
-The CFBL-Address header field and the CFBL-Feedback-ID header field are an experiment.
+The CFBL-Address header field and the CFBL-Feedback-ID header field comprise an experiment.
 Participation in this experiment consists of adding the CFBL-Address header field on Message Originators side or by using the CFBL-Address header field to send Feedback Messages to the provided address on Mailbox Provider side.
 Feedback on the results of this experiment can be emailed to the author, raised as an issue at https://github.com/jpbede/rfc-cfbl-address-header/ or can be emailed to the IETF cfbl mailing list (cfbl@ietf.org).